feathr-ai/feathr/docs/how-to-guides/azure-deployment.md

 Feathr has native cloud integration and getting started with Feathr is very straightforward.
 You only need three steps:

-1. Get the principal ID of your account by running `az ad signed-in-user show --query objectId -o tsv` in the link below (Select "Bash" if you are asked to choose one), and write down that value (will be something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`)
+1. Get the principal ID of your account by running `az ad signed-in-user show --query id -o tsv` in the link below (Select "Bash" if you are asked to choose one), and write down that value (will be something like `b65ef2e0-42b8-44a7-9b55-abbccddeefff`)

 [Launch Cloud Shell](https://shell.azure.com/bash)